 What does the program cost?

 NOTHING!
-Students selected to The Diversity Project will have their airfare paid for and will receive a stipend to cover their room and board during the project.
-The stipend is typically more than sufficient to cover these expenses.
-We’ll even buy you snorkeling gear if you need it.
+Students selected to The Diversity Project will have their airfare paid for and will receive a stipend as well.
+Housing is provided both in at UCLA and in Mo’orea, and all meals in Mo’orea are covered as well.
+You’ll receive additional funds to help offset costs of meals in LA, although many of those are provide as well.
+We also buy you snorkeling gear that’s yours to keep, and provide SCUBA gear for you to use during the program.
 The one thing we can’t cover is the cost of a passport and any vaccinations that your doctor may recommend.

 What are the project requirements?